How to Start a Blog Post: 6 Steps for Success

 3. Create an outline

-Creating an outline may cause a few high school English class flashbacks, but organizing your ideas before you start writing can save you a lot of headache when it comes time to edit.
+Creating an outline may cause a few high school English class flashbacks, but organizing your ideas before you start writing the post can save you a lot of headache when it comes time to edit.

 The way you structure your post will depend on your topic, but if you’re writing a how-to style post (like this one), a numbered list is an easy way to lay things out.
 Come up with a set of broad steps for accomplishing the task you’re describing, then put them in chronological order.
 It’s as simple as that!

 Another common format is question-based posts.
 If your topic is based on a commonly asked question (ex.
 “Why do I need X product?” or “How is your company different from other competitors?”), you likely have several answers or reasons.
 Put them in order of importance, and you’re set.

 If you’re writing a research-based post, the facts should do half of the work for you.
 Unless you’re trying to make a specific point, you can usually just have a separate paragraph for each fact or statistic.
 The order isn’t all that important, although I personally prefer to start off with one that’s particularly interesting or surprising to catch readers’ attention right off the bat.

 4. Fill in the details